einarwh/experiments-in-powerblog/content/blog-posts/how-to-reduce-bunches-of-things.md

 var sum = integers.Reduce((a, b) => a + b, 0);
 ```

-If, on the other hand, you have a bunch of lists, you’d do something like this instead:
+If, on the other hand, you have a bunch of lists, you'd do something like this instead:

 ```csharp
 var lists = new [] {